anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter03.rst

    Device Plugin Operation

 An example of often used device plugin is the
-`SR-IOV Network Device Plugin <https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin>`__, that discovers and advertises SR-IOV Virtual Functions (VFs) available on a Kubernetes node, and is used to map VFs to scheduled pods.
+`SR-IOV Network Device Plugin <https://github.com/k8snetworkplumbingwg/sriov-network-device-plugin>`__.
+The SR-IOV Network Device Plugin discovers and advertises SR-IOV Virtual Functions (VFs) available on a Kubernetes node, and is used to map VFs to scheduled pods.
 To use it, an SR-IOV CNI is required.
 A CNI multiplexer plugin (such as `Multus CNI <https://github.com/k8snetworkplumbingwg/multus-cni>`__) is also required to provision additional secondary network interfaces for VFs (beyond the primary network interface).
-The SR-IOV CNI, during pod creation, allocates an SR-IOV VF to a pod's network namespace using the VF information given by the meta plugin, and on pod deletion releases the VF from the pod.
+During pod creation, the SR-IOV CNI allocates an SR-IOV VF to a pod’s network namespace using the VF information given by the meta plugin, and on pod deletion releases the VF from the pod.

 Hardware Acceleration
 ^^^^^^^^^^^^^^^^^^^^^

-Hardware Acceleration Abstraction in RM :ref:`ref_model:chapters/chapter03:hardware acceleration abstraction` describes types of hardware acceleration (CPU instructions, Fixed function accelerators, Firmware-programmable adapters, SmartNICs and SmartSwitches), and usage for Infrastructure Level Acceleration and Application Level Acceleration.
+Hardware Acceleration Abstraction, in RM :ref:`ref_model:chapters/chapter03:hardware acceleration abstraction`, describes types of hardware acceleration (CPU instructions, Fixed function accelerators, Firmware-programmable adapters, SmartNICs, and SmartSwitches), and usage for Infrastructure-Level Acceleration and Application-Level Acceleration.

-Scheduling pods that require or prefer to run on nodes with hardware accelerators will depend on type of accelerator
+Scheduling pods that require, or prefer to run on, nodes with hardware accelerators depend on the type of accelerator
 used:

 -  CPU instructions can be found with Node Feature Discovery
--  Fixed function accelerators, Firmware-programmable network adapters and SmartNICs can be found and mapped to pods by using Device Plugin.
+-  Fixed-function accelerators, Firmware-programmable network adapters, and SmartNICs can be found and mapped to pods by using Device Plugin.

 Scheduling Pods with Non-resilient Applications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Non-resilient applications are sensitive to platform impairments on Compute like pausing CPU cycles (for example because of OS scheduler) or Networking like packet drops, reordering or latencies.
-Such applications need to be carefully scheduled on nodes and preferably still decoupled from infrastructure details of those nodes.
+Non-resilient applications are sensitive to platform impairments on Compute-like pausing CPU cycles (for example, because of OS scheduler) or Networking-like packet drops, reordering, or latencies.
+Such applications need to be carefully scheduled on nodes and preferably still decoupled from the infrastructure details of those nodes.

 .. list-table:: Categories of applications, requirements for scheduling pods and Kubernetes features
    :widths: 10 20 20 25 25